jasonvictor97/HR_Attrition_Dashboard/README.md

 # HR_Employee_Attrition_Dashboard
-This is Employee Attrition Analysis in a company.
+This is an employee attrition analysis dashboard using HR data and Power BI tool.